Red flag symptoms associated with pyrexia

 - Cellulitis of any origin

-- Malignancy.
+- Cancer.
 Any malignancy can cause fever as a direct result of tumour or as a complication associated with that tumour

 - Malignant hyperthermia - for example with ecstasy use

 - Abdominal collections, pelvic collections or empyema